 - Pedal Tone (ped) Ex.
 7 A repeating tone that usually occurs in the bass, and normally changes between harmonic and nonharmonic.
 This nonharmonic tone is usually accented (occurring on the beat).

 - Appoggiatura (ap).
 Ex.
 8 Approached by leap and resolves stepwise (normally in the opposite direction).
-This nonharmonic tone is usually accented (occuring on the beat).
+This nonharmonic tone is usually accented (occurring on the beat).

 - Escape Tone (e) Ex.
 9 Approached by step; then resolves by leaping (normally in the opposite direction).
 This nonharmonic tone is usually unaccented (not occurring on the beat).